Canadian Rockies & Northern Lights

 Dates Availability Price

-Navigate the frozen waterfalls, ice caves and imposing ice formations of Maligne Canyon on a guided exploration of the deepest accessible canyon in Jasper National Park.
+Navigate the frozen waterfalls, ice caves and ice formations of Maligne Canyon on a guided exploration of the deepest accessible canyon in Jasper National Park.

 Breakfasts Included: 10.

 Hotel (10 nights).

 Age: min 15.